-- 4. Click "OK" to save close the task. - 5.
-Right click on the newly created task and select "Edit Task." - 6.
+- d.
+Click "OK" to save close the task. - e.
+Right click on the newly created task and select "Edit Task." - f.
 Click on the "Advanced" tab, click on the category "Task Folder."
-This will tell you the location of the files associated with this task, and will be needed in later steps.
+This will reveal the location of the files associated with this task, and required in later steps.